-Writing you own implementation of a smart pointer is a bad idea (IMO).
+Writing your own implementation of a smart pointer is a bad idea (IMO).
 The standardization and testing of smart pointers was a nine year process through boost, with boost::shared_ptr and boost::scoped_ptr, finally resulting in the standardized versions being released in C++11: std::shared_ptr and std::unique_ptr.

 Warning: